-If you want to save your Blog posts from an old Blog of yours, you can save each post as a webpage (to your computer), and then re-post them to your FASO site as you have time.
+If you want to save your Blog posts from an old Blog, you can save each post as a webpage (to your computer), and then re-post them to your FASO site as you have time.

 For each blog post: